mherling/DistrictHeatSim/README.md

 To run the python file "net_simulation.py" the pandapipes and geopanda libraries are needed. "net_simulation.py" calls functions from "net_simulation_pandapipes.py"

 # Data
 For the developement and testing of the algorithms and functions, geodata is required.
 In this case a few local adresses in Zittau were choosed and geocoded.
 Also some synthetic datapoints were added.
 This dataset is saved as the csv-file "Beispieldaten_ETRS89.csv".
-The district heating network will be generated for these datpoints.
+The district heating network will be generated for these datapoints.

 # Scripts
 # net_generation_functions.py